Third-party evidence for Apollo Moon landings: Chandrayaan-1

 As with SELENE, the Terrain Mapping Camera of India's Chandrayaan-1 probe did not have enough resolution to record Apollo hardware.
 Nevertheless, as with SELENE, Chandrayaan-1 independently recorded evidence of lighter, disturbed soil around the Apollo 15 site.

 Chandrayaan-2

 In April 2021 the ISRO Chandrayaan-2 orbiter captured an image of the Apollo 11 Lunar Module Eagle descent stage.
-The orbiter's image of the Apollo landing site was released to the public in a presentation on September 3, 2021.
+The orbiter's image of Tranquility Base, the Apollo 11 landing site, was released to the public in a presentation on September 3, 2021.

 Chang'e 2

 China's second lunar probe, Chang'e 2, which was launched in 2010 is capable of capturing lunar surface images with a resolution of up to 1.3 metres.
 It claims to have spotted traces of the Apollo landings and the lunar Rover, though the relevant imagery has not been publicly identified.

+Danuri

+South Korea's lunar probe, Danuri, which was launched in 2022 is capable of capturing lunar surface images.
+It imaged both Apollo 11 and Apollo 17 landing sites in 2023, with a good enough resolution to spot the landers.

 Apollo missions tracked by independent parties

 Aside from NASA, a number of entities and individuals observed, through various means, the Apollo missions as they took place.
 On later missions, NASA released information to the public explaining where third party observers could expect to see the various craft at specific times according to scheduled launch times and planned trajectories.